RoccoC/DiRTTelemetryErrorFix/README.md

 1. Download the ZIP file using [this link](https://github.com/RoccoC/DiRTTelemetryErrorFix/blob/master/bin/DiRTTelemetryErrorFix_Release.zip?raw=true).
 2. Extract the ZIP file to a folder of your choosing.
 3. Open the folder you created in the previous step, and then run DiRTTelemetryErrorFix.exe.
-4. Within 10 seconds of starting DiRTTelemetryErrorFix.exe, start DiRT Showdown, DiRT 2, or DiRT 3.
+4. Within 10 seconds of starting DiRTTelemetryErrorFix.exe, start DiRT Showdown or DiRT 3.
 5. DiRTTelemetryErrorFix.exe will automatically hook into the game process and will suppress the WinSock error.

 Notes